wultra/react-native-powerauth-mobile-sdk/docs/Device-Activation.md

 ## Validating User Inputs

-The mobile SDK is providing a couple of functions in `PowerAuthOtpUtil` interface, helping with user input validation.
+The mobile SDK is providing a couple of functions in `PowerAuthActivationCodeUtil` interface, helping with user input validation.
 You can:

 - Parse activation code when it's scanned from QR code
 - Validate a whole code at once